What if…

 Didn’t work for me.

 Also, I think the Mandarin is our first Phase 4 character, and I gotta say, of all the characters that could’ve been picked, this is who was chosen?
-It’s not a bad episode, but it’s very much a standalone placeholder, which is fine, after all, it is an anthology, but I kind of wish they had done something a little more interesting with some of the more interesting Phase 4 characters.
+This is not a bad episode, but it’s very much a standalone placeholder, which is fine, after all, it is an anthology, but I kind of wish this season had done more with some of the more interesting Phase 4 characters.

-This episode is also the continuation of the Captain Carter story from Episode Five.
-It’s got some good roughhousing fun, and she saves the day in the end, because she’s amazing, but while it’s an all-in-all pretty decent and by-the-numbers What if episode, it’s more akin to an episode of Star Trek where the crew gets trapped in the holodeck than anything else, which really isn’t my thing.
+This episode is the continuation of the Captain Carter story from Episode Five.
+It’s got some good roughhousing fun, and because she's awesome, she saves the day in the end, but while it’s an all-in-all decent and by-the-numbers What if episode, it’s more akin to an episode of Star Trek where the crew gets trapped in the holodeck than anything else, which really isn’t my thing.

 What if… We went to the Renn Faire?